julianpoemp/clusterfy/README.md

 - Graceful shutdown on process signals
 - ES Module with Typescript definitions

+# Applications

+You can use Clusterfy in all NodeJS applications with Node >= 16 and servers like ExpressJS or NestJS.

 # How it works

 The primary process is the manager who knows everything about the workers and controls these.
 Furthermore the primary